ByronMayne/UnityIO/README.md

     IO.Root["Favorite Animals"].IfDirectoryExists("Dogs").Delete();
 }
 ```
 "Wait what does ```IfDirectoryExists()``` do?"
 Well I am glad you asked.
 One of the really cool features of UnityIO is conditionals.
-In this case if the directroy exists the function ```Delete()``` will be called on the Dogs directroy.
+In this case if the directory exists the function ```Delete()``` will be called on the Dogs directory.
 If it does not exist the function will take no effect.
 ```csharp
 /// <summary>
 /// Look at the length of that things!